Coronavirus in Asia

 Healthy people don’t have to wear a mask.

-By putting on your mask or removing your mask, you can self-contaminate yourself with your hands touching the mask, then the face.
+By putting on your mask or removing your cover, you can self-contaminate yourself with your hands touching the hood, then the face.
 Surgical masks are not suitable and do not hold onto the face well enough, and not thick enough to prevent the virus.
-In addition, wearing a mask can give you a false sense of security, which is really not helpful.
+Besides, wearing a mask can give you a false sense of security, which is not helpful.